Log-Linear Bayesian Additive Regression Trees for Multinomial Logistic and Count Regression Models: Illustrations and applications

-For our comparison we selected datasets with 3-6 outcome categories and between 100 and 3,000 observations.
-We consider two variants of BART-default: one that sets the number of trees per category to 100, so that the log-odds functions involve $200$ trees, and one that sets the number of trees per category such that the {\em total} number of trees is as close to 200 as possible.
+We consider two potential variants of BART-default: one that sets the number of trees per category to 100, so that the log-odds functions involve $200$ trees, and one that sets the number of trees per category such that the {\em total} number of trees is as close to 200 as possible.
 Both set $a_0 = 3.5/\sqrt{2}$.
-BART-CV was cross validated over range of $m$ that included both default rules for the number of trees and $25$ trees per category.
+BART-CV was evaluated over range of $m$ that included both default rules for the number of trees (approximately 200 total, or 100 per each outcome category) and $25$ trees per category\footnote{As noted by a referee, the normal approximation used to calibrate the prior might not hold as well with few trees -- the symmetry and slightly heavier tails of the $P_\lambda$ generate a prior that puts somewhat less mass in the central interval.
+Given how close the $P_\lambda$ prior is to normal, we expect this prior is reasonable in any event.}.
 Possible values for $a_0$ included $2/\sqrt{2}, 3.5/\sqrt{2}$ (the default choice) and $6/\sqrt{2}$.
-Competing methods included random forests, gradient boosted models, penalized multinomial probit regression, a support vector machine using radial basis functions, and a single layer neural net\footnote{We tried to include \cite{Kindo2013}'s multinomial probit BART, but the accompanying R package routinely crashed during simulations.
+Other methods included random forests, gradient boosted models, penalized multinomial probit regression, a support vector machine using radial basis functions, and a single layer neural net\footnote{We attempted to include \cite{Kindo2013}'s multinomial probit BART, but the accompanying R package routinely crashed during simulations.
 We expect that it would perform similar to multinomial logistic BART in cross-validation, at substantially increased computational cost due to the need to update several latent Gaussian variables per covariate value as well as a latent covariance matrix, and to cross-validate the choice of reference category in addition to $m$ and the parameters of the covariance matrix prior. (\cite{Kindo2013} propose no default settings for reference category or prior on the covariance matrix.)}.
-Each method was cross-validated over its default parameter grid in the R package \texttt{caret}.
-Classifiers were compared on the basis of a 10-fold CV estimate of classification accuracy.
+Each method was evaluated over its default parameter grid in the R package \texttt{caret} \citep{JSSv028i05,caret-package}.

-Table ~\ref{tab:classification} gives CV estimates of out of sample classification accuracy, along with its standard deviation.
-BART-CV is generally competitive and has the best accuracy in 5 of the 20 examples, although the differences in accuracy are typically small relative to the standard deviation.
-To get a better sense of the variability across splits, Figure \ref{fig:log-linear_relAcc} shows the relative out-of-sample accuracy of each method against the best performer across the 10 folds for each of the 20 datasets.
-Once again, for most problems no single method clearly dominates.
-BART-CV is not only competitive, but its out of sample accuracy tends to be stable across the different splits.